asela-wijesinghe/asela-wijesinghe.github.io/README.md

 after pushing to master branch need

-1. build the project
-2. switch to the production repo [https://github.com/asela-wijesinghe/asela-wijesinghe.github.io]
-3. commit and push the repo to relevant branch
+1. Push the code to the "source" branch of [https://github.com/asela-wijesinghe/asela-wijesinghe.github.io]

-(Need to automate this)
+2. Run `npm deploy`
+3. that will build the static code and push to "gh-pages" branch, then merge the "gh-pages" branch into "master" branch and "master" branch is displayed on URL